Recognizing and Changing Negative Thinking

 Take some time each day to practice deep breathing; it helps reduce stress and anxiety.
 Staying calm supports thinking more clearly and challenging negative thoughts.
 Practicing mindfulness involves focusing on the present moment, breathing, and your surroundings.
 Mindfulness enhances a sense of calm and awareness of thoughts, making you distance yourself from negative thoughts.

-Making time for hobbies and activities that bring joy and engaging in enjoyable activities boosts mood and promotes a positive mindset.
-It can also be an opportunity for a distraction from negative thoughts and improve overall well-being.
+Setting aside time for your passions, including hobbies that bring joy, and especially engaging in physical activities such as walking, exercise, or other active hobbies, can boost mood and help reduce negative thinking [2].
+It can also be an opportunity for a distraction from negative thoughts and to improve overall well-being.

 Talk to Someone

-Talking to someone who can provide support and viewpoints, e.g., family and friends can be helpful.
-Sharing feelings with others fosters a sense of support and motivation.
+Talking to someone who can provide support and viewpoints, such as family and friends, can be helpful.
+Sharing feelings with others fosters a sense of support and motivation, which helps change negative thinking.

 Seek Professional Help if Needed

-If negative thoughts persist and disrupt daily life, it is necessary to consider the support of a mental health professional, such as a counselor or therapist.
-Mental health professionals can assist through various effective approaches that focus on changing negative thinking patterns into positive ones.
+If negative thoughts persist and disrupt daily life, it is necessary to consider the support of a mental health professional.
+Mental health professionals can assist through various evidence-based therapies, such as Acceptance and Commitment Therapy (ACT), that aim to replace negative thinking patterns with positive ones [3]

-These techniques help in gradually addressing and changing negative thinking and automatic negative thoughts.
-These techniques can contribute to maintaining a more positive mindset and improving overall well-being.
+These strategies help gradually address and change negative thinking and automatic negative thoughts.
+Practicing these approaches helps maintain a more positive mindset and improves overall well-being.